frederickaplan/fdh/files/PART1/fdh-1-1.md

 **Humanities** have been defined by the C19 German philosopher Wilhelm Dilthey as areas of knowledge that live beyond physical sciences.
 They include a series of disciplines : ancient and modern languages, literature, history, philosophy, religion, visual and performing arts, anthropology, area studies, communication studies, cultural studies, law, linguistics.
 This definition by extension is one of the most consensual.

-> Definition : Humanities is a set of disciplines :  ancient and modern languages, literature, history, philosophy, religion, visual and performing arts, anthropology, area studies, communication studies, cultural studies, law, linguistics.
+> Definition : **Humanities** are a set of disciplines :  ancient and modern languages, literature, history, philosophy, religion, visual and performing arts, anthropology, area studies, communication studies, cultural studies, law, linguistics.

 Do these disciplines have certainly something in common, beyond the fact that they deal with human productions ?

-> Hypothesis : Humanities are characterised by a method different form Physical Sciences.
+> Hypothesis 1 : Humanities are characterised by a method different form Physical Sciences.

 The question is : What is this common method ?